General Health & Safety Guidelines

 - Face coverings are most essential when physical distancing (i.e. 6 feet of separation) is difficult.

-At the J, the following recommendations for masks or cloth face coverings will apply:
+At the J, the following requirements for masks or cloth face coverings will apply:

-- Adults, including staff, are required to wear a mask or face covering (over nose and mouth) when entering / exiting the facilities and pool area, or when indoors and within 6 feet of another person.
+- Adults, including staff, are required to wear a mask or face covering (over nose and mouth) when entering / exiting the facilities and for all indoor programs and activities.
+Masks are not required when using cardio equipment in the fitness center but are required using any strength equipment.

-- Children ages 3 years and up are required to wear a mask or face covering.
+- Children ages 3 years and up are required to wear a mask or face covering upon entering any J facility and to participate in any J program.
 Efforts to facilitate physical distancing will be part of children’s programming, though may not be feasible in all circumstances.

 - Masks or face coverings are also encouraged to be used outdoors, particularly when physical distancing is difficult.
-Adult members and children ages 3 years and up must wear them when entering and exiting the outdoor pool.
+Adult members and children ages 3 years and up must wear them when entering and exiting the outdoor pool, and while walking to/from an activity.

 - Physical distancing (6-feet of separation) is strongly encouraged in both indoor and outdoor settings, particularly in situations when masks or face coverings are not possible.